 - Line a baking sheet with parchment paper.
 Sprinkle some of the remaining tapioca flour down to prevent the pizza from sticking.

-- Add a little tapioca flour on hands and spread out the dough into a circle or square.
+- Add a little tapioca flour to your hands and spread out the dough into a circle or square.
 Try to make the dough under 1/2 an inch thick.
 Sprinkling tapioca flour on top of the dough if it starts to stick to your hands when spreading (if you need a little more, that’s OK!)

 - Bake for 30 minutes using a convection oven, or 45 minutes using a regular oven.
 Or until edges start to turn golden brown.

-- Remove from oven and add any toppings you would like.
+- Remove from the oven and add any toppings you would like.
 Bake for an additional 10 minutes and enjoy!

 I’d love to hear if you try this paleo cauliflower pizza recipe!
 Comment below, and happy eating! 🙂